 With the last two above you will be renting property on contract.
-Therefore, as a UK contractor limited company you could rent away from home and stay here while you are at your contract site during the week.
-Furthermore, let’s investigate renting as a contractor and what to think about here.
+Therefore, as a UK contractor limited company you could consider renting away from home and stay here while you are at your contract site during the week.
+Furthermore, let’s investigate renting as a contractor and what to think about with regards to renting a house for business purposes.
 We can find out when you are renting away from home while UK contracting, if your costs while staying away are allowable expenses.

 What to consider when you work away from home

 The first areas to look at

 Some factors should be taken into account when you consider if you can claim for your temporary work accommodation as an expense:

 - First, when you are renting a property as a UK contractor, the place where you are staying in must not be your permanent place of residence.
 If a contractor lives in the property, they cannot claim this i.e., it should be a temporary residence that they only stay in while they are working at the worksite.

 - Secondly, when renting a house or flat on contract you must continue to have your primary residence whilst claiming temporary work accommodation.